withastro/astro/.changeset/smart-rules-train.md

 "astro": patch
 ---

-Fix regression in routing priority between `index.astro` routes and dynamic routes with rest parameters
+Fixes a regression in routing priority between `index.astro` and dynamic routes with rest parameters